-In every generation, there are those who truly love the Lord and fervently desire to love, serve and please Him; to live a Christ-like life.
-Yet anyone who has tried (on their own) to obey the above scriptures and thereby “walk in the Spirit” know all too well how frustrating and self-defeating it can be.
-However, in time, those who persist eventually learn a paradoxical truth; self-defeat is the essential prerequisite to spiritual living.
+In every generation, there are those who truly love the Lord and fervently desire to obey, serve, and please Him; to live a Christ-like life.
+Yet anyone who has tried (on their own) to obey the above scriptures and thereby “walk in the Spirit” knows all too well how frustrating and self-defeating it can be.
+However, in time, those who faithfully persist eventually learn a paradoxical truth…self-defeat is the essential prerequisite to spiritual living.

-In reality, we cannot entirely control our actions, thoughts or emotions; willpower is inadequate, only by God’s power can that be achieved.
-Anyone who has attempted to reform their fallen flesh knows the futility of such an effort; frustration feeds their helplessness.
-Fact is we have no righteousness of our own, we are totally incapable of being holy; ceasing from sin.
+In reality, we cannot entirely control our actions, thoughts, or emotions; willpower is simply inadequate, only by God’s power can that be achieved.
+Anyone who has attempted to reform their fallen flesh knows the futility of such an effort; the resulting frustration just feeds our helplessness.
+Fact is, we have no righteousness of our own and are incapable of consistent holiness; powerless to completely cease from sin.
 Consider, “For I know that in me (that is, in my flesh,) dwelleth no good thing: for to will is present with me; but how to perform that which is good I find not.
 For the good that I would I do not: but the evil which I would not, that I do.
 Now if I do that I would not, it is no more I that do it, but sin that dwelleth in me.
 I find then a law, that, when I would do good, evil is present with me.”
 (Rom.7:18-21).

 The Doctrine of Dependency